nik7273/digit-alip-controller/README.md

 Standalone ALIP 1-Step Controller
 ====================

 This is a standalone repository containing the Angular Momentum Linear Inverted Pendulum (ALIP) 1-step controller and corresponding Python bindings for the Digit humanoid robot.
-This is based on Grant Gibson's [Digit C++ Controller](https://github.com/UMich-BipedLab/digit_locomotion_controller).
+This is based on an old version of Grant Gibson's [Digit C++ Controller](https://github.com/UMich-BipedLab/digit_locomotion_controller).

 ## Setup for quick working example